Peripherals library¶

 Note

-can be set before calling hV_HAL_begin()
+hV_HAL_setFilter() and hV_HAL_setOption() can be set before or after calling hV_HAL_begin().

 Miscellaneous¶